bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 console.log(dateTime.test("30-jan-2003 15:20"));

-[](#p_gdY0EhLXlE)That looks completely awful, doesn’t it?
+[](#p_gdY0EhLXlE)That looks completely awful, doesn't it?
 Half of it is backslashes, producing a background noise that makes it hard to spot the actual pattern expressed.
-We’ll see a slightly improved version of this expression [later](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/09_regexp.html#date_regexp_counted).
+We'll see a slightly improved version of this expression [later](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/09_regexp.html#date_regexp_counted).

 [](#p_P0qAMYu0C/)These backslash codes can also be used inside square brackets.
 For example, `[\d.]` means any digit or a period character.
 But the period itself, between square brackets, loses its special meaning.
 The same goes for other special characters, such as `+`.